Bipolar Disorder: Supporting Someone Having a Manic Episode

 No matter how much you know about bipolar disorder, cyclothymia, or how to calm a manic episode, nothing takes the place of professional help.
 Your loved one should seek and receive effective and ongoing mental health care for their condition.

 Programs like those at Pasadena Villa offer understanding and comprehensive care for those struggling with bipolar disorder, depression, anxiety, and other mental health disorders.
-To learn more about the programs and services available, call us at 407-574-5190 or fill out our online request form to speak with an admissions specialist.
+To learn more about the treatment programs available, call us or fill out the online form to speak with an admissions specialist today.

 References